Triadic closure

 A diagram demonstrating the principle of triadic closure.
 If A is linked to B, and A is also linked to C, then there is a tendency for B to become linked to C.

-Triadic closure is a concept in social network theory, first suggested by German sociologist Georg Simmel in his 1908 book Soziologie [Sociology: Investigations on the Forms of Sociation].
+Triadic closure is a concept in social network theory, first suggested by German sociologist Georg Simmel in his 1908 book Soziologie (Sociology: Inquiries into the Construction of Social Forms).
 Triadic closure is the property among three nodes A, B, and C (representing people, for instance), that if the connections A-B and A-C exist, there is a tendency for the new connection B-C to be formed.
 Triadic closure can be used to understand and predict the growth of networks, although it is only one of many mechanisms by which new connections are formed in complex networks.

 History

 Triadic closure was made popular by Mark Granovetter in his 1973 article The Strength of Weak Ties.
 There he synthesized the theory of cognitive balance first introduced by Fritz Heider in 1946 with a Simmelian understanding of social networks.
 In general terms, cognitive balance refers to the propensity of two individuals to want to feel the same way about an object.
 If the triad of three individuals is not closed, then the person connected to both of the individuals will want to close this triad in order to achieve closure in the relationship network.